 Here’s what to do:

-- Adjust the Bolts – Gently tap the bolts using a rubber mallet, in the direction toward which you want to steer the belt (for instance, on the left side if you want the conveyor to move to the left).
+- Adjust the Bolts: Gently tap the bolts using a rubber mallet, in the direction toward which you want to steer the belt for instance, if you want the conveyor to move to the left.
 Re-tighten the bolts once the snub roller moves into the correct position, and the belt will track towards the center within 7-10 revolutions.

 Contact the experts at Compactor Management Company if you still face issues with tracking your conveyor belt.
 We’ll be glad to help you set it up correctly!